Planning your procurement

 Rule 15 :

-Explains what broader outcomes are, and where agencies must incorporate them.
+Explains what broader outcomes are, and where agencies must incorporate them in their procurement activities.

 Increase access for New Zealand businesses

-Explains the circumstances where agencies must incorporate priority outcome 1.
+Explains the circumstances where agencies must incorporate opportunities for New Zealand business (priority outcome 1).

 Construction skills and training

-Explains the circumstances where agencies must incorporate priority outcome 2.
+Explains the circumstances where agencies must consider how they can create quality employment opportunities.

 Improving conditions for New Zealand workers